Raffee1989/Profile-Generator/README.md

 # Team-Profile-Generator

 ## Description
-This program will generate a profile HTML page after all the information for employees is provided via node.
+This program will generate a profile HTML page after all the information for employees is provided via node command-line application.

 ## Images
 Demonstration GIF: